Opendigitalradio/ODR-AudioEnc/README.md

 DAB+ broadcast encoding.
 Both encoders are part of this repository.

-The main tool is the *odr-audioenc* encoder, which can read audio from a file (raw or wav), from an ALSA source, from JACK or using libVLC, and encode to a file, a pipe, to a ZeroMQ or EDI output compatible with ODR-DabMux.
+The main tool is the *odr-audioenc* encoder, which can read audio from a file (raw or wav), from an ALSA source, from JACK or using libVLC or GStreamer, and encode to a file, a pipe, to an EDI or ZeroMQ output compatible with ODR-DabMux.

 The libVLC input allows the encoder to use all inputs supported by VLC, and therefore also webstreams and other network sources.

+The GStreamer input is an alternative to read from various sources.

 The ALSA and libVLC inputs support sound card clock drift compensation, that can compensate for imprecise sound card clocks.